 Because of strict maritime laws, such as the Jones Act or LHWCA, the worker’s family, widow, children, or any benefactor will be protected and able to file a strong claim.
 Offshore drilling companies often fight hard to work around these maritime laws, specifically the Jones Act; so it is equally as important to choose a representative that will fight hard for you.

 If you do not fall under the protection of the Jones Act, don’t worry.
 You may still be covered by other maritime laws.
-To find out if you are able to claim compensation from either the Jones Act or Workers Compensation Act, you can contact the Hood National Law Group at 1-800-214-1010.
+To find out if you are able to claim compensation from either the Jones Act or Workers Compensation Act, you can contact National Injury Help at 1-800-214-1010.

 Hurt in an offshore or onshore accident – Get the cash you deserve: